Boiler Room (2000)

-Jim Young: You become an employee of this firm, you will make your first million within three years.
+Jim Young: [to the new recruits] You become an employee of this firm, you will make your first million within three years.
 I'm gonna repeat that - you will make a million dollars.

 Seth Davis: [Narrating] I had a very strong work ethic.
 The problem was my ethics in work.